MichielStock/STMOZOO/project ideas.md

 - [fitting a neural network by optimizing one weigth at a time](http://arxiv.org/abs/2005.05955)
 - search paths of Hill Climbing: an exhaustive search
+- non-covergence as a regularization mechanism in machine learning
 - ...